dyang21/CDIS/README.md

 Note: All necessary unit tests are run as part of the Jenkins pipeline.

 ## Usage
 Once the system is deployed, you can access the Flask application via the exposed NodePort service (Port 50000).
-The application displays a graph representing the sensor data.